Txetxu Rojo

-José Francisco 'Txetxu' Rojo Arroitia (28 January 1947 – 23 December 2022), also known as Rojo I, was a Spanish football player and coach.
-During his career the forward played solely for Athletic Bilbao, in a professional spell which spanned nearly 20 years.
+José Francisco 'Txetxu' Rojo Arroitia (28 January 1947 – 23 December 2022), also known as Rojo I, was a Spanish football player and manager.

+During his career, the forward played solely for Athletic Bilbao, in a professional spell which spanned nearly 20 years.
 He was one of the club's most iconic players, and later also worked as a coach with the team.

-Rojo was given the nickname the "Mozart of football" by composer Carmelo Bernaola.
+Rojo won 18 caps for Spain.

 Club career

-Born in Bilbao, Biscay, Rojo joined local giants Athletic Bilbao's youth ranks at an early age.
-In 1965 he started playing for its reserves but, after only three appearances, was promoted to the first team, and stayed there until his professional retirement 17 years later.
+Born in Bilbao, Biscay, Rojo joined local giants Athletic Bilbao's youth academy at an early age.
+In 1965, he started playing for the reserves but, after only three appearances, was promoted to the first team, and stayed there until his professional retirement 17 years later.

-Rojo made his La Liga debut on 26 September 1965 in a 1–0 away loss against Córdoba CF, and helped Athletic to win two Copa del Rey trophies in 1969 and 1973.
-He played a total of 414 games in the Spanish top flight, becoming the player with the second-most appearances in the Basque side's history, only behind José Ángel Iribar; for several seasons he shared teams with younger brother José Ángel, with the pair being thus referred to as 'Rojo I' and 'Rojo II'.
+Rojo made his La Liga debut on 26 September 1965 in a 1–0 away loss against Córdoba, and helped Athletic to win Copa del Rey trophies in 1969 and 1973.
+He totalled 414 games in the Spanish top flight, becoming the player with the second-most appearances in the Basque club's history, only behind José Ángel Iribar.
+The total was eventually surpassed by Iker Muniain in 2023 and Óscar de Marcos a year later, though both played far fewer minutes than Rojo overall.

+For several seasons, Rojo shared teams with his younger brother José Ángel, with the pair being thus referred to as 'Rojo I' and 'Rojo II'.

 International career

-Rojo played 18 times for Spain, his debut coming on 26 March 1969 in a friendly with Switzerland held in Valencia.
-During his nine years as an international he scored three goals, but never took part in any major international tournament; he and his brother José Ángel appeared together in a friendly with Turkey on 17 October 1973, in the latter's sole cap.
+Rojo played 18 times for Spain, his debut coming on 26 March 1969 in a friendly against Switzerland held in Valencia.
+He scored three goals in his nine years with the national team, but never took part in any major international tournament; he and his brother José Ángel appeared together in an exhibition game with Turkey on 17 October 1973, in the latter's sole cap.